msamarpanraj/berachah-church/README.md

 5. **Contact/Inquiry:** As a new user, I want a hassle-free process to contact the church or inquire about attending services and events.

+### Development-Planes

+To create a comprehensive website that fulfills the user stories outlined earlier and identifies the functionality of the site.

+### Strategy

+Strategy incorporates user needs as well as .
+This website will focus on the following target audience:

+- **User Roles:**
+  - Current Church Members
+  - New Visitors

+- **Demographics:**
+  - All age groups
+  - Residents of Telangana, India
+  - Individuals new to our church or seeking information about our services

+The website will provide users with the ability to:

+  - Easily access essential information, including:
+  - Details about the church's services and activities
+  - Insights into our church's founders and pastors
+  - What to expect during their first visit
+  - Contact options for inquiries or appointments
+  - Location details of the church
+  - Connect with us on social media platforms